 What’s the problem with knots?
-Anytime there is any compression of a muscle, the blood vessels compress and that shuts the flow of blood.
+Anytime there is any compression of a muscle, the blood vessels compress and that shuts the flow of blood (and oxygen).
 That’s why you can’t indefinitely keep lifting something up with your arm and eventually need to relax.
 Wherever there is a knot, the muscle fiber is chronically constricted, consuming energy and the lack of oxygenated blood flow causes waste products such as lactic acid to build up and the waste products cannot leave since the blood flow is decreased.
 This causes knots/trigger points to remain very tight and painful when massaged.

 Anyway, whats the point of this?
 How do we get rid of these knots?

 The problem with these knots is that stretching may not get rid of all these knots as effectively as we would like.
 Deep Tissue Massage works best but most people can’t afford a massage regularly!
 Luckily, there is a form of self-myofascial release that you could do yourself using a foam roller that is actually quite inexpensive and incredibly effective!

 Grab this ridiculous foam roller that’ll last forever

 You see this foam roller on the right?
 This thing is absolutely ridiculous.
 It’s called the Trigger Point Grid Foam Roller and for $40-shipped, I got rid of all the knots on my entire upper back and legs.
 I feel so incredibly loose afterwards.
 It’s like giving yourself a massage every time.
 It’s painful at first, but the pain lessens with each subsequent session and the areas feel so much more flexible.

 Note: When I first ran the foam roller along my back for the first time, it got rid of so many knots I didn’t even know existed.
 Being a regular cyclist for over five years now, the amount of knots I had built up in my quadriceps were innumerable and I had no idea.